Call for U-Engage Course Proposals

 Information Sessions introduce and clarify the structure of U-Engage, the students we serve, the learning outcomes and the application process.
 They are not required, but highly recommended, particularly for instructors who are new to U-Engage.

-Responsiblities of U-Engage Instructors and Support/Stipend Provided
+Responsiblities of U-Engage Instructors and Professional Development Funds Awarded

 Instructor responsiblities include attendance at a REQUIRED training for all instructors as well as other committments in the Spring and Fall terms.
 Please review these responsiblities as well as the services and support offered by New Student Programs and Family Outreach before you apply.
-In addition to training and ongoing support, instructors receive a professional development stipend of $2000 for teaching a section of U-Engage (co-instructors split the stipend 50/50).

 Course proposals are typically due during winter term.
 Check back here in late December, early January for specifics.